 If you or someone close to you has been diagnosed with Dupuytren's contracture then there’s no need to panic.
 It is not a life-threatening condition and there are ways to control its spread.

-The most important thing is to remember that Dupuytren's contracture usually spreads gradually and it can often take years before it reaches a point where your fingers begin to bend, which can prevent you from performing day-to-activities.
+The most important thing is to remember that Dupuytren's contracture usually spreads gradually and it can often takes years before it reaches a point where your fingers begin to bend, which can prevent you from performing day-to-activities.

 However, in some rare cases, it can spread quickly, which can leave people worried.

 Do not wait for such a thing to happen and make a move today so that you can stay safe.